 Why I Never Before Announced News is "Prophetic"

 In fact, I never proclaim anything is prophetic and get criticized by some for debunking every popular prophecy theory.
-But just as I changed on sharing my conviction on what year I think the end will start, so too, I'm now breaking precedent and saying something in the news finally is prophetic.
+But just as I changed my stance on date-setting and on sharing my own conviction on what year I think the end will start, so too, I'm now breaking precedent and saying something in the news finally is prophetic.
 (Have to keep my haters guessing...)

 Confirmation?
 My Startling, Revealing Dream That Night